Judecoin/judecoin/README.md

 Judecoin is a community-supported open source project.

-If you would like to support the project, you may do so through the official donation address below, or by using the `donate` command in the command-line wallet.
+If you would like to support the project, you may do so through the community donation address below, or by using the `donate` command in the command-line wallet.

 The Judecoin donation address is: